rectorphp/rector/README.md

 ### Extra Autoloading

-Rector relies on project and autoloading of its classes by using the composer autoloader as default.
+Rector relies on whatever autoload setup the project it is fixing is using by using the Composer autoloader as default.
 To specify your own autoload file, use `--autoload-file` option:

 ```bash
 vendor/bin/rector process ../project --autoload-file ../project/vendor/autoload.php
 ```

-Or use a `rector.yaml` config file:
+Or use a `rector.yaml` configuration file:

 ```yaml
 # rector.yaml